economicalstories/WALLS/README.md

 ### Language & AI Cognition
 - **Cross-Linguistic Consistency:**
-  - Do LLMs show consistent “values” across languages?
+  - Do LLMs show consistent "values" across languages?
   - How do cultural nuances affect AI responses?
   - Can systematic biases be identified?

 - **Translation Effects:**
   - How does translation impact semantic integrity?
-  - Are some concepts “lost in translation”?
+  - Are some concepts "lost in translation"?
   - Can translation drift be measured?

 - **Value Systems and Language:**
   - How do linguistic structures influence the expression of values?
   - Which value concepts remain stable across languages?
-  - What role does language play in forming AI “belief systems”?
+  - What role does language play in forming AI "belief systems"?

 ### Methodology
 Building on the World Values Survey (WVS) Wave 7 questionnaire, the study focuses on four domains: